-Summer’s coming (believe it or not) and here’s an often cited scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when they notice that dreadful sound; drip… drip… drip.
-They look over to see the household pet licking at a puddle that’s gradually forming on the dining room floor.
-Suddenly: Worry, stress, and that ”oh brother!” feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – it's the air conditioner of all things.
-This can happen anywhere, from Elkhart to Africa, regardless of summer heat.
+Summer’s coming (believe it or not) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant dreadful sound; drip… drip… drip.
+They glance over to see the household pet licking at a puddle that’s slowly forming on the kitchen floor.
+Just like that, the mood changes: Anxiety, stress, and that ”oh brother!” feeling.
+How did the leak start?; water heater, leaky toilet, shower, faucet?
+Nope – the air conditioning equipment may be frozen.
+This can happen anywhere, from the U.S. to Timbuktu, regardless of climate.

-The evaporator coil is the component of a central A/C unit that actually freezes.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Elkhart area home.
-There are two primary reasons the evaporator coil may freeze:
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+Usually there are two factors why the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner’s evaporator coil does not properly dissipate heat, and in essence ‘overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C has morphed into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly transfer heat, and in essence ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+In short, the A/C transformed into an old-school icebox.